Coronavirus strands merchant ship crews at sea for months

 ATHENS, Greece (AP) — For nearly four months, Capt.
 Andrei Kogankov and his oil tanker crew haven’t set foot on dry land.
 With global travel at a virtual standstill due to the coronavirus pandemic, the Russian captain was forced to extend his normal contract.
 He still doesn’t know when he’ll be able to go home.

 Countries across the world have imposed lockdowns, shut borders and suspended international flights to curb the spread of the new coronavirus.
-Merchant ship crews have become unintended collateral damage.
+The move was deemed essential to prevent rampaging contagion, but merchant ship crews have become unintended collateral damage.

+“In some ways, they’ve been the forgotten army of people,” said Guy Platten, secretary general of the ICS.
+“They’re out of sight and out of mind, and yet they’re absolutely essential for moving the fuel, the food, the medical supplies and all the other vital goods to feed world trade.”

 About 150,000 seafarers are stranded at sea in need of crew changes, according to the International Chamber of Shipping.
 Roughly another 150,000 are stuck on shore, waiting to get back to work.